 - Ingredients needed

 - How to grill chicken drumsticks

 Why you’ll love these juicy grilled chicken drumsticks

 - Simple seasonings, big flavor.
-This is one of those recipes that call for the simplest pantry ingredients but never fail to provide amazingly delicious results.
+Like my chicken lollipops or grilled chicken wings, this is one of those recipes that call for the simplest pantry ingredients but never fail to provide amazingly delicious results.

 - Takes less than 25 minutes to cook.
 It takes a couple of minutes to lather the drumsticks in the seasoning mix and around 20 minutes to cook them.
 What’s good about this recipe is that you can make the side dish along with grilling the chicken.
 These bacon wrapped asparagus and grilled sweet potatoes are perfect for cutting down the cooking time.